 The Wastemobile and fixed facilities are funded through a surcharge on solid waste disposal and wastewater discharge and there is no direct fee to residents.
 The average disposal cost is over $75 per participant, however residents utilizing the facilities are not charged a fee on site.
 This cost premium underscores the importance of making waste prevention our top priority.

 The Wastemobile is a mobile facility that travels to communities in King County and sets up in parking lots for three days at a time.
 Residents can bring their household hazardous waste to the Wastemobile when it is in their community.
 The dates, locations and hours of the Wastemobile are listed on the Wastemobile Schedule.
-The Auburn Wastemobile is available Saturdays and Sundays from 10 a.m. to 5 p.m. at The Outlet Collection (formerly SuperMall) – 1101 Outlet Collection Dr. SW (external).
-The Wastemobile is located in the northwest corner of the mall (near Sports Authority and the loading docks).
+The Auburn Wastemobile is open Saturdays and Sundays from 10 a.m. to 5 p.m. at The Outlet Collection (formerly SuperMall) – 1101 Outlet Collection Dr. SW (external).
+The Wastemobile is located in the northwest corner of the mall (near the Nordstrom Rack and loading docks).
 Watch a short video about the Wastemobile.

 Created in 1989, the Wastemobile was the first program of its kind in the nation.
 In 25 years of operation, the program has collected nearly 15,000 tons of household hazardous waste from nearly 500,000 customers.
 In 21 collection events last year, the Wastemobile served more than 13,000 King County residents, collecting an average of 75 pounds of hazardous waste per customer (for a total of 506 tons).

 Factoria Household Hazardous Waste Drop-Off Service